 I’m not the owner, but I was in charge of an animal when something happened.
 Can I be sued?

 Yes.
 Even if you’re not the owner, if an animal was in your care or control when it caused damage, both you and the owner can be held responsible.

 For example, you could be responsible for the animal’s acts if you rent a horse for an outing, transport animals or operate a livestock exchange.

 Generally, if you own or are taking care of an animal, you are responsible for any damage the animal causes.
 Even if you take precautions, like posting signs warning that your dog is dangerous, or putting a leash on it, you are still responsible as the owner or custodian of the animal.

-The only way you can partially or totally avoid responsibility is if you can prove that the damage was caused totally or in part by these reasons:
+The only way you can partially or totally avoid responsibility is if you can prove that the damage was caused totally or in part by one of these reasons: